BrentKitch/LeetCode/README.md

 ## 1342.
 Number of Steps to Reduce a Number to Zero
 Solved.
 Using a while loop to reduce the number and a switch case to check if number is odd or even.
 36ms with 14.6MB of memory.
 Faster than 90.75% with less memory usage than 100% of submissions.

+## 1365.
+How Many Numbers Are Smaller Than the Current Number
+Solved.
+Using nested for loop.
+244ms with 31.6MB of memory.
+Faster than 83.41% with less memory usage than 100% of submissions.